Finn-Arcadi/HEOpt/README.md

 ## Getting Started

-"Crossflow Shell and Tube Heat Exchanger Optimization in openMDAO.pdf" shows example outputs of the optimization, covers all the theory behind the model, and includes some validation against academic sources.
+[Crossflow Shell and Tube Heat Exchanger Optimization in openMDAO.pdf](https://github.com/Finn-Arcadi/HEOpt/blob/main/Crossflow%20Shell%20and%20Tube%20Heat%20Exchanger%20Optimization%20in%20openMDAO.pdf) shows example outputs of the optimization, covers all the theory behind the model, and includes some validation against academic sources.

 simple_opt.py can be executed to run one of the example optimization problems once prerequisites are met.